jazzband/django-tinymce/docs/installation.rst

   The filesystem location of the TinyMCE files.

 ``TINYMCE_DEFAULT_CONFIG`` (default: ``{'theme': "simple"}``) The default TinyMCE configuration to use.
 See `the TinyMCE manual`_ for all options.
+To set the configuration for a specific TinyMCE editor, see the ``mce_attrs`` parameter for the :ref:`widget <widget>`.

 ``TINYMCE_SPELLCHECKER`` (default: ``False``)
   Whether to use the spell checker through the supplied view.
 You must add ``spellchecker`` to the TinyMCE plugin list yourself, it is not added automatically.